ARMmbed/mbed-os-example-client/README.md

 1. Go to [mbed Device Connector](https://connector.mbed.com) and log in with your mbed account.
 1. On mbed Device Connector, go to [My Devices > Security credentials](https://connector.mbed.com/#credentials) and click the **Get my device security credentials** to get new credentials for your device.
 1. Replace the contents in the `security.h` file of this project's directory with the content copied above.

+### Ethernet settings

+For running the example application using Ethernet, you need:

+- An Ethernet cable.
+- An Ethernet connection to the internet.

 ### 6LoWPAN ND and Thread settings